CHP reports significant traffic increase so far this Memorial Day weekend than previous years

-FRESNO, California (KSEE) — More traffic is always a given for Memorial Day weekend, but this year California Highway Patrol in Fresno is seeing 80% more this year so far.
+FRESNO, California (KGPE) — More traffic is always a given for Memorial Day weekend, but this year California Highway Patrol in Fresno is seeing 80% more this year so far.

 CHP is currently in the middle of a statewide maximum enforcement period.
 During these periods, there are more officers on the roads to bolster traffic enforcement.
 They usually happen during holiday weekends.